-Chocolate gets a bad rep for causing weight gain, acne, and boat load of other ailments.
+Chocolate gets a bad rep for causing weight gain, acne, and a boatload of other ailments.
 Sure, when you cram a cup of sugar into each bar, that’ll run you into some problems.
 If you put poison into an apple and ate it, would you blame the apple?
 Real chocolate is full of fat, fiber, antioxidants, iron, magnesium copper, manganese and other minerals.
 It also helps reduce blood pressure and improves brain function, among many other benefits.

 I’ve been a chocolate lover since I was a child.
-I could eat 10 king sized Hershey bars throughout day and go to sleep happy.
+I could eat 10 king-sized Hershey bars throughout the day and go to sleep happy.
 One of the greatest things that happened once I started eating keto was my taste buds changing.
 I became so sensitive to sugar that even the darkest chocolate I indulge in now tastes as amazing as sugary, milk chocolate did.
 Trader Joe’s has some amazing 85% cacao dark chocolate.
 I also enjoy Taza Chocolate, it’s a little hard to find and pricey, but it’s so pure!
 It contains two ingredients: organic cacao beans and (just a little) organic cane sugar.
 You can’t get better chocolate!

 We had company over for dinner one night and I decided to make things easier for myself and make dessert ahead of time.
 I also decided to go with something more subtle and grown-up- homemade truffles.
 With just a hint of sweetness and over the top richness, these homemade truffles are easy to make, store very well and impress the pants off anyone.
-I made them the night before, and could’ve kept them in the freezer for a month (not that they would’ve lasted).
-It goes without saying, they went very quickly and I sat there wishing I’d make 50 of them to store for emergencies.
+I made them the night before and could’ve kept them in the freezer for a month (not that they would’ve lasted).
+It goes without saying, they went very quickly and I sat there wishing I’d made 50 of them to store for emergencies.
 Learn from my mistakes 😉

 If you want to keep this ultra low carb, consider using Stevia sweetened chocolate like Lily’s brand and sweeten with erythritol.
 I’d suggest dissolving the erythritol in the warm cream to ensure the truffles are nice and smooth inside.